 Museo de Bellas Artes (of Cuban art NOT international art): This is one of my favorite museums in the world.
 The art is both traditional and modern, but most of all captivating.
 Cubans are known for their incredible art, so if you’re an art lover like me, you have to check out the official museum of Cuban art in Cuba.
 And sometimes they have incredible low key events open to the public.
 In the photo above, I got to see Dayme Arocena and her band perform!

 Fusterlandia: Jose Fuster turned his little Jamainitas neighborhood into a dreamy art world.
-Jose’s vibrant use ceramic art with his abstract paintings has gotten earned him the nicknames “Cuban Gaudi” and “Picasso of the Caribbean.”
+Jose’s vibrant use of ceramic art with his abstract paintings has gotten earned him the nicknames “Cuban Gaudi” and “Picasso of the Caribbean.”
 While it’s a compliment to classify his style to these well-known artists, it’s important to recognize his unique and the wonderful things he’s done for his impoverished community.
-For instructions on how to get to Jaimanitas for $2, check out this blogger’s directions.

 Gran Teatro de la Habana: First opened in 1915, this gorgeous theatre is currently home to the Cuban national ballet as well as other concerts and events.
 It’s big and vast with beautiful and different parts.
-I’ve seen the upstairs for a fashion show and the stairs, the interior, and the balcony views left me breathless.
-The side of the theatre was awe-inspiring and beautifully well-kept.
-Treat yourself to a fancy night and get to meet some local Cubans over a fun art show.
+I’ve seen the upstairs for a fashion show and the stairs, interior, and balcony views left me breathless.
+The theatre side is also awe-inspiring and beautifully restored.
+Treat yourself to a fancy night and meet some local Cubans over a fun art show.
 Click here for my directions on how to get tickets to a ballet show.

 Fabrica de Arte Cubano – See above for description under nightlife.